HimesGroup/taffeta/README.md

 ### acknowledgements
+Barbara Klanderman is the molecular biologist who led the establishment of PCPGM RNA-seq lab protocols and played an essential role in determining what components of the reports would be most helpful to PCPGM wet lab staff.
+Thank you to Ken Auerbach and Jonathan Jackson of the Enterprise Research Infrastructure & Services (ERIS) group at Partners Healthcare for their in-depth support with installing and testing the programs whose output taffeta requires.
 Thank you to Rory Kirchner (@roryk) and Benjamin Harshfield for github-101 help and inspiration.